nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 please check out [FAQ](#faq).
 2. Click [here](https://github.com/AY2223S2-CS2103T-W11-1/tp/releases/tag/v1.3) to download the Wingman.jar file
 3. Open a command terminal on your computing, and run the command to start the application:  `java -jar Wingman.jar`

-You should be able to see a window popping up, and that is our Wingman application.
-The app already contains some sample data for you to try out our features!
-You should now be in the Wingman application.

 A GUI similar to the one below should appear in a few seconds.